Probing Vector-Like Quarks at a future Muon-Proton Collider: Hadronic Analysis Section

-We implemented a cut-based analysis to maximize signal retention.
-Table I summarizes the cumulative signal efficiency for the hadronic channel.
-We observe a degradation in efficiency as $m_{T}$ increases from 1.5 TeV to 6 TeV.
-This reduction occurs because heavier VLQs produce highly boosted decay products that merge into "fat jets," often failing standard isolation or jet multiplicity cuts ($N_{jet} \geq 5)$.
-This "boosted topology" requires careful optimization of angular separation cuts \cite{Abdesselam}.
 Conversely, Table II shows the cumulative efficiency for background processes at a reference mass of $m_T \simeq$ 1500 GeV.
 The cuts are highly effective; for example, the requirement of high $H_{T}$ and reconstructed mass windows reduces the QCD multi-jet background (\textit{vjj}) by several orders of magnitude.
-The sharp decline in the final row demonstrates the power of the $\Delta R$ and $p_{T}$ selection criteria in isolating the signal from the soft QCD background.\\ The resulting statistical significance is presented in Table III.
+The sharp decline in the final row demonstrates the power of the $\Delta R$ and $p_{T}$ selection criteria in isolating the signal from the soft QCD background.
+As shown in Tables I and II, the sequential application of kinematic cuts significantly suppresses the SM backgrounds while maintaining high signal efficiency.
+Specifically, the $H_T \ge 800$~GeV cut is highly effective in rejecting the QCD multi-jet ($vjj$) background, which is characterized by lower transverse energy scales.
+We observe a decrease in efficiency for $m_T > 4$~TeV in Table I; this is a physical consequence of the 'boosted' decay topology where decay products become collimated, often failing the isolated jet multiplicity requirement ($N(j) \ge 5$).
+As the VLQ mass increases beyond 3~TeV, decay products become highly boosted and may merge into single ``fat-jets''.
+While this study uses standard $R=0.4$ jets, future optimizations using large-radius jet reconstruction and jet-substructure techniques could further enhance efficiency in the high-mass regime. \\ The resulting statistical significance is presented in Table III.
 At a mass of 1.5 TeV, the signal-to-background ratio (\textit{S/B)} is favorable at 13.03, yielding a very high significance $(S/\sqrt{B} \approx 660)$.
 However, at $m_{T} = 5 \textit{TeV}$, the $ S/B$ ratio drops to $6.3 \times 10^{-9}$, rendering discovery impossible in this channel without advanced substructure techniques or significantly higher luminosity.

-Pseudorapidity, denoted by the Greek letter $\eta$ (eta), is a spatial coordinate commonly used in particle physics to describe the angle of a particle relative to the beam axis (usually the z-axis) in collider experiments such as the LHC Pseudorapidity is defined as:
+Table III summarizes the statistical reach of the hadronic channel.
+At $m_T = 1.5$~TeV, the signal-to-background ratio ($S/B \approx 13$) leads to an exceptional significance.
+However, the rapid decline in significance for $m_T \ge 3$~TeV is primarily driven by the steep fall-off of the parton distribution functions (PDFs) at high Bjorken-$x$ and the phase-space suppression, which significantly reduces the single production cross-section.\\